 What are chipotles?
 Keeping it simple - chipotles are just dried jalapeños.
 They are smoked and dried & are very common in Mexican cuisine.

 Often when you see them in the supermarket you will find them in tins or jars saying “chipotle in adobo”.
-This means they are preserved in adobo sauce which is a spicy sauce containing vinegar, sugar, tomato, spices and other chili peppers.
+This means they are preserved in adobo sauce which is a spicy sauce containing vinegar, sugar, tomato, spices and other chilli peppers.
 The chipotles are then rehydrated within the adobo sauce and are ready to use.

 Storing Chipotle Aioli